Sandria B Freitag

 “Sufi Shrines and Built Environments in Visual Culture” visual essay in new e-site, Visual Pilgrim, mounted by Heidelberg University’s Cluster of Excellence on ‘Asia and Europe in a Global Context: Shifting Asymmetries in Cultural Flows’, http://kjc-sv006.kjc.uni-heidelberg.de/visualpilgrim/essay-detail.php?eid=13.

-“Picturing Place in Popular Visual Culture” keynote article in new e-journal, imagenaama, created by CIViC (http://civicarchives.org/ ) in India, July 2013.
+“Picturing Place in Popular Visual Culture” keynote article in first issue of e-journal, imagenaama, created by CIViC (http://civicarchives.org/ ) in India, July 2013.

 “Consumption and Identity: Imagining ‘Everyday life’ through Visual Culture” Image-essay peer-reviewed and posted on Tasveer Ghar, a website analyzing popular visual culture in India (and beyond): http://tasveergharindia.net/cmsdesk/essay/96/index.html (April, 2010) Print Tasveer Ghar version expected Feb 2014 (ed’s Sumathi Ramaswamy, Yousuf Saeed, Christiane Brosius, Yoda Press).